 The meaning behind Unhooked Communications

-Welcome to the new home of Unhooked Communications – a Manchester communications agency specialising in PR, digital, content and creative ideas.
+Welcome to the new home of Unhooked Communications – a Manchester PR and marketing agency specialising in creative campaigns and ideas.

 When it came to choosing a name for the new business, it took ages.
 It was harder than naming my children.

 When you decide what to call your baby, you simply pick a name you like the sound of.
 You’ll look at the meaning behind the name to make sure it doesn’t symbolise anything terrible.
 And, of course, you’ll compare notes with your partner that neither of you went to school with a bully, worked with an annoying colleague, or, worse, had a romantic fling with someone who shares the name.